Dust Cap Cover for SMA & RP-SMA-female: Nickel w/ O-ring & Rubber versions

 - RP-SMA male has threads on inside.
 More details regarding RP-SMA gender determination.

-- RP-SMA-male and SMA is also called "plug" and the respective female connectors are also called a "jack."
+- RP-SMA-male and SMA is also called "plug" and the respective female connector is also called a "jack."

 Dust caps for RPSMA and SMA connectors